Minhquanzz1002/management-labor/README.md

-# Five Man - Hệ thống quản lý lao động - Javaswing
+# Five Man - Labor Management System - Javaswing

 Five Man is a system for managing and assigning workers to different job sites